krivard/codalab-worksheets-wiki/Dev:-Set-Up-a-Development-Computer.md

     source venv/bin/activate
     ```

+## Install app schema and default data

-1. Now you are ready to install the application schema and default data into the database.
+Now you are ready to install the application schema and default data into the database.
 The default Dev setup uses a local sqllite database.
 You will learn how to use a different database backend later; sqllite is sufficient to get started.

 **Windows**
     ```
     cd codalab
     python manage.py validate